transcom/mymove-docs/docs/adrs/0077-eject-cra-app.md

 approach this work.
 The first driver is the fact that we've been using _React-App-Rewired_ now for seven months with a lot of success.
 This means that we've been effectively _owning our configuration files_ as it was stated in the _React-App-Rewired_ repository.
-The second driver is that we are noticing
+The second driver is that we are noticing there are some production optimizations that our MilMove team would like to do to our building of the client code in CI.

+These two drivers may be enough to help the MilMove engineering team make a decision here.

 ## Considered Alternatives